Gayniggers from Outer Space

-Gayniggers from Outer Space is a 1992 Danish English-language science fiction short film, directed by Danish performance artist Morten Lindberg.
+Gayniggers from Outer Space is a 1992 Danish English-language satirical science fiction short film, directed by Danish performance artist Morten Lindberg.
 The film is a parody of the science fiction and blaxploitation genres.

 Plot

 The film follows a group of intergalactic homosexual black men from the planet Anus, who discover the presence of female creatures on planet Earth.
-Using rayguns, they proceed to eliminate females one by one from Earth, eliciting gratitude from the previously oppressed male population.
+Using rayguns, they proceed to eliminate all females from Earth, eliciting gratitude from the previously oppressed male population.
 Before leaving the planet, they leave behind a "Gay Ambassador" to educate the Earthlings about their new way of life.